 Rabbi Rebekah Goldman

 Rabbi Bekah comes to FVJC-ES from Boston’s Hebrew College where she obtained her rabbinic ordination and Master’s Degree in Jewish Education.
+She is a native of Lake Charles, Louisiana and did her undergraduate work in Philosophy and Religious Studies at Louisiana State University, where she co-founded the LSU Hillel.
 Rabbi Bekah has extensive experience working with children and teens in religious schools and Jewish camps.
-While in rabbinical school, she served as the sole rabbi of two congregations in New England, leading Shabbat services, providing pastoral care, and officiating at lifecycle events.
-While Rabbi Bekah is still somewhat new to the congregation, her family is not.
+While in rabbinical school, she served as the sole spiritual leader of two congregations in New England, leading Shabbat services, providing pastoral care, and officiating at lifecycle events.
+Rabbi Bekah is still somewhat new to the congregation, but her family is not.
 Rabbi Bekah’s husband, Saul Mag, son of Kathi and Eliot Mag, became Bar Mitzvah on our bima with Rabbi Herman and Cantor Sue Levine officiating.
-We are delighted to welcome Rabbi Bekah, Saul, and their daughter Isabela Faith to the FVJC-ES family.
+Rabbi Bekah is supported in her deep commitment to the FVJC community by her husband Saul, and their two children, Bela and Gray.

 Email: email@example.com Phone: (860) 651-8576